Debswana: Human rights

 Debswana has been criticised by the international indigenous rights organisation, Survival International, for not respecting the human rights of the Bushmen living in Botswana.
 Since the mid-eighties, Survival International has published reports that the Botswana government has conducted a campaign of harassment to drive them out and give way to mining exploration.
-Louis Nchindo, Former Managing Director of Debswana, has said: "The Government was justified in removing the Basarwa from the Reserve… It is sensible of Government to take such action.
-Otherwise who would always want to remain in the Dark Ages while others move forward?".
-According to Stephen Corry, Director of Survival International, the Bushmen are not backward or primitive, and their human and cultural rights must be respected.
+Louis Nchindo, former managing director of Debswana, said: "The Government was justified in removing the Basarwa from the Reserve… It is sensible of Government to take such action.
+Otherwise who would always want to remain in the Dark Ages while others move forward?"
+According to Stephen Corry, director of Survival International, the Bushmen are not backward or primitive, and their human and cultural rights must be respected.
 The Botswana government has consistently refuted Survival's claims as exaggerated.
 There is still no evidence of Debswana mining in the Central Kalahari Game Reserve as the company operates mines elsewhere, at Jwaneng, Orapa, Letlhakane and Damtshaa.